- Purchase the complete Expat Arrivals France Guide (PDF)

 The French generally enjoy one- to two-hour lunches every day, as well as ample coffee breaks.
 Most stores close during lunch, between 6pm and 7pm in the evening, and all day on Sunday.
 While this can be frustrating for expats used to living a fast-paced life, it doesn’t take long to adjust to the slower rhythm.
 Great importance is placed on family, and new arrivals will soon enjoy spending Sundays with loved ones at home.

 - CON: Bureaucracy

-Relocating to France involves various responsibilities, like opening a bank account, changing a driver’s license or dealing with visa paperwork.
+Relocating to France involves various admin tasks, such as opening a bank account, changing a driver’s licence or dealing with visa paperwork.

 These and several other tasks come with many requirements and forms.
 There will often be long lines at government offices and expats will have no choice but to wait and hope to be seen.
 The frustration of dealing with French bureaucracy is infamous and, unfortunately, an inevitable part of life in France.

 France is known for being a country with one of the highest numbers of paid holidays in the world.
 Schools enjoy a week-long holiday every six or seven weeks, which allows families to enjoy a break together.
 Expats should keep in mind that most of the country takes their vacation during the same period in mid-July, and planning ahead is a necessity.

 Most cities offer a comprehensive bus, metro or tram system at reasonable prices.
 France also has a number of regional airports and train stations to help expats travel within Europe.

 Expats relocating to rural France should note that they will likely need a car.
 A bus may go to a neighbouring city once or twice a day but, for the most part, a vehicle will be required for getting around the French countryside.